 I worked as a news, sports and trade journalist in and around London for 15 years and am now based in my native Northamptonshire.
-By day I am a copywriter for a PR firm, and by night I write my fictional material.
+By day I am a copywriter for a national brand, and by night I write my fictional material.

-Reading and writing fiction, particularly crime fiction, has been a great passion of mine for many years.
-If you would like to see who my favourite writers and greatest influences in the media are, please click here.
+Reading and writing fiction, particularly crime fiction with noir flavours, has been a great passion of mine for many years.
+Check out my favourite writers and literary, film and TV influences here.
 I love listing that sort of stuff, but it’s not for everybody which is why it’s tucked away on a different page.

-Outside of writing and reading, I love watching sports – especially snooker, football, cricket and tennis – along with quality films and TV.
-I live with my wife and five-year-old son.
+Outside of writing and reading, I love watching sports – especially snooker, football, cricket and tennis – along with crime-led films and TV.
+I live with my wife and young son.

 If you’d like to know more about my life (I’m told it bears a remarkable resemblance to that of Jude Law) and my interests on a day-to-day basis, you can find me on Twitter – @PaulJGadsby[Top]